fugewifugewg/GamblersFallacy/README.md

     Joker:  "Clown Car": Get in.

-    Joker:  "Plasma: The Joker": Needs no introduction.
+    Joker:  "Plasma The Joker": Needs no introduction.
 You know her, you love her!

     Joker:  "Echo" retrigger jokers based on how many times the hand has been played in a round. it get's crazy once when you get a chain started! vulcan.